survivejs/site/layouts/training.md

 * [Workshop](/workshop/) - Workshops can take anything from half a day to multiple days.
 * [Clinic](/clinic/) - Clinics are short sessions (2-3 hours) that are meant to give you a quick overview of the topic while also helping you with particular problems you might have to solve.
 It's a good starting point before arranging a full workshop.

-I'm based on Finland and expect accommodation to be compensated separately.
-The end of July (24-30.7) and August are exceptions as I'll run a series of clinics in Vienna, Austria then.

 > 20% of webpack training income goes to Tobias Koppers, the main developer of webpack.
 I do this to support the project and enable its future growth.

 ## References